newtheatre/history-project/_shows/16_17/the_nether.md

     title: "Review: The Nether at The Nottingham New Theatre"
     date: 2017-03-16
     stars: 4
     quote: "The strength of this production is in the unseen, and the build-up to the inevitable.
-It will challenge you and disturb you – and it is all the better for it. "
+It will challenge you and disturb you – and it is all the better for it."
   - type: Review
     href: http://www.impactnottingham.com/2017/03/the-nether-nnt/
     snapshot: jhJm2